 A Student’s Advice to Undergraduate Online Learning Amid COVID-19

 While most educational institutions began online teaching in March or April due to worsened COVID19 situation, my university started earlier.
-After fulfilling the 3rd semester of my degree in January, I flew home to Bangka Belitung for a month-long holiday.
+After fulfilling the third semester of my degree in January, I flew home to Bangka Belitung for a month-long holiday.
 The airlines were still on business at that time and I had not even heard of the outbreak.
 A month later, however, I found myself unable to return to my campus in Haining, China.

 Stick to Schedules and Monitor Attendance